matrix-org/matrix-spec-proposals/specification/modules/presence.rst

 Idle timeout
 ~~~~~~~~~~~~

-The server will automatically set a users presence to ``unavailable`` if their
+The server will automatically set a user's presence to ``unavailable`` if their
 last active time was over 5 minutes ago.
-Clients can manually set a users
+Clients can manually set a user's
 presence to ``unavailable``.
 Any activity that bumps the last active time on any
 of the user's clients will cause the server to automatically set their presence
 to ``online``.